-The full cast is still to be announced, but with Hiddleston bringing star power to the role of Robert, and Jamie Lloyd's superlative track record for making Pinter's masterpieces feel fresh, this production of Betrayal is a thrilling prospect.
+With Hiddleston bringing star power to the role of Robert, and Jamie Lloyd's superlative track record for making Pinter's masterpieces feel fresh, this production of Betrayal is a thrilling prospect.
 Book promptly to avoid disappointment.

 |What||Tom Hiddleston in Betrayal, Harold Pinter Theatre|

 |Where||Harold Pinter Theatre, Panton Street, London, SW1Y 4DN | MAP|

 05 Mar 19 – 01 Jun 19, 7:30 PM – 9:30 PM